 - Mediation takes less time than a hearing: Mediations require less preparation on your part than a hearing.
 Most mediations are scheduled for half a day, or one (1) day if they are more complicated.
 A hearing will often require two (2) or more days.

 - Mediation leads to a faster result than a hearing: Mediations are scheduled before hearings and results are usually finalized on the day of the mediation.
-If you reach an agreement at the mediation, you will not have to go to a hearing in the future and you will not have to wait for the Tribunal to make a decision.
+If you reach an agreement at the mediation, you will not have to go to a hearing and wait for the Tribunal to make a decision.

 - Mediation allows you to negotiate the resolution: Unlike at a hearing, you can negotiate with the respondents at mediation.
-So if there is one result that you want more than another (for example, you want your old employer to conduct a human rights training in the office more than you want a letter of recommendation) you may be able to bargain for that at the mediation.
-At a hearing, the result is dictated by the Tribunal adjudicator who hears your case and you do not have control over the outcome.
+So, if there is one result that you want more than another (for example, you want your old employer to conduct a human rights training in the office more than you want a letter of recommendation for future employment) you may be able to bargain for that at the mediation.
+At a hearing, the result is determined by the Tribunal adjudicator who hears your case and makes a decision. and you do not have control over the outcome, other than presenting your case.

-If the parties on both sides of a case do not agree to participate at mediation, or if no settlement is reached through mediation, the Tribunal will schedule a hearing.
+You will still have the opportunity to proceed to a hearing.
+If no settlement is reached through mediation, the Tribunal will schedule a hearing.
 Anything raised during the mediation is strictly confidential and cannot be brought up again at a hearing, or outside the mediation, unless permission is given.
+You will typically be assigned a new Tribunal member to adjudicate your hearing, from the one who acted as a mediator.

-A hearing at the Tribunal is a chance for you to prove the claims that you made in your Application and to ask for a remedy.
+A hearing at the Tribunal is a chance for you to prove the claims that you made in your application and to ask for a remedy.
 A hearing also gives the other parties an opportunity to defend against claims you have made against them.
-The hearing allows the Tribunal to listen to both sides of the case to decide whether the allegations in the Application prove a violation of the Code, and if so, what remedy the applicant should receive.
+The hearing allows the Tribunal to listen to both sides of the case to decide whether the allegations in the application prove a violation of the Human Rights Code, and if so, what remedy the applicant should receive.

-- Physical and functional accessibility (i.e. providing hearing rooms that are designed to eliminate barriers to people who want to participate effectively and a process that is understandable, fair and relevant to the applicants and respondents, whether they are working with a lawyer or not);
+- Physical and functional accessibility: (i.e. a process that is understandable, fair and relevant to the applicants and respondents, whether they are working with a lawyer or not);

 - Fairness (i.e. both sides should feel that they were treated fairly);